-We intend that this Manual will be updated each year.
+We intend that this Manual will be updated from time to time as and when required.
 After it is updated, it will be given a new version number to differentiate it from previous editions.
 The latest edition will always supersede all previous editions, so you should check that you are reading the latest edition.